 (18) Authorised Personnel must ensure that S8 drugs are stored in a drug safe.
 The drug safe must be used for the storage of S8 drugs only.
 The drug safe must be secured at all times.
-A key to the drug safe will be issued to researchers authorised by the PSB, and a copy will be held by the relevant Laboratoty Manager or other officer nominated by the relevant Head of School or Director, University Research Centre, for the purpose of inspections and/or inventories.
+A key to the drug safe will be issued to researchers authorised by the PSB, and a copy will be held by the relevant Laboratoty Manager or other officer nominated by the relevant Dean or Director, Research Institute, for the purpose of inspections and/or inventories.

 (19) The activity of maintaining a drug store may be delegated in writing to a Competent Person.